 - 1/2 cup cocoa powder

-- 3 Tablespoons granulated monk fruit sweetener or granulated stevia like Norbu, like Natvia
+- 3 Tablespoons granulated monk fruit sweetener or granulated stevia like Norbu or Natvia

 - 1/4 teaspoon salt